-- have a significantly greater difficulty in learning than the majority of others of the same age; or - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.
+- have a significantly greater difficulty in learning than the majority of others of the same age; - have a disability which prevents or hinders them from making use of educational facilities of a kind generally provided for others of the same age.

 All staff of the Learning Support Department work with pupils, teachers and parents to enable pupils requiring extra help to learn and develop to their fullest potential.
-Tutors have a specialist qualification in Specific Learning Difficulties or are subject specialist teachers of Mathematics.
+In the Senior School, tutors have a specialist qualification in Specific Learning Difficulties or are subject specialist teachers of Mathematics or English.
 Specialist tutoring can also be provided for pupils with English as an Additional Language (EAL).